Skip to main content

 But beware…

-In that case the client’s enforcement options are limited to less effective remedies that may not see the client recover the monies due, or see a particular issue rectified, as quickly as it might otherwise have been.
-More importantly, where the client’s right to recover enforcement costs is tied to the right of forfeiture, the client may then be at risk of non recovery of some or all of those costs incurred in any action for remedy of the breach.
+In that case your enforcement options are not lost but they are limited to less effective remedies that may not see the particular breach/issue rectified as quickly as it might otherwise have been where the threat of forfeiture remained.
+More importantly, where the right to recover enforcement costs is tied to the right of forfeiture, you may then be at risk of non recovery of some or all of those costs incurred in any action for remedy of the breach.

 It is therefore best to be vigilant about what waiver is and ensure that it does not occur accidentally or otherwise.
-It is for that reason that we at KDL always advise that you, as agents, should mark your files in breach when you become aware of a breach.
+It is for that reason that we at KDL always advise that you should mark your files "IN BREACH" when you become aware of a breach.
 Such an approach will tend to ensure that you at least will not be the cause of an accidental waiver.

 What is Waiver?

-Waiver occurs when, after knowledge of a specific once and for all breach, the client acts in such a way as to recognise the continuance of the lease despite the breach e.g. demands/accepts rent or other charges, answer LPE1 request etc.
+Waiver occurs when, after knowledge of a specific once and for all breach, the landlord or other "representative" of the landlord acts in such a way as to recognise the continuance of the lease despite the breach e.g. demands/accepts rent or other charges, answer LPE1 request etc. In the case of most breaches of a lease an act of waiver is fatal to the right of forfeiture.
+It is therefore important to consider the following suggested Do's and Dont's.

 Do’s and Don’ts